Introduction to the BHoM_Adapter

 Let's see what they do:

-• Move: This will copy objects over from a source connected software to another target software.
-It basically does a Pull and then a Push, without flooding the UI memory with the model you are transferring (which would happen if you were to manually Pull the objects, and then input them into a Push – between the two actions, they would have to be stored in the UI).
+software.
+It basically does a Pull and then a Push, without flooding the UI memory with the model you are transferring (which would happen if you were to manually Pull the objects, and then input them into a Push – between the two actions, they would have to be stored in the UI). -

 Adapter Actions advanced parameters